 Heus

-The Celts didn’t keep written records.
-The oral tradition was still transmitting information from generation to generation.
-So, the artifacts of their lineage, including the cross of Hesus, date to before 50 BCE.
-Heus or Esus of Lactantius and Lucan describe him as the God of the Gauls.
-Canon McCulloch is regarded as an old-culture God.
+Heus or Esus of Lactantius and Lucan describe him as the god of the Gauls.
+Canon McCulloch is regarded as an old-culture god.
 He is depicted as a woodsman but also as an Ox or Bull.

 Heus is a name from an older language than the Gaelic of the Celts.
 The name comes from Hu.
 Hu or Huwa (Arabic: هُوَ meaning He) is a name for God in Sufism, and it is a Hebrew and Arabic term for the English third person.
 Sufism uses this term to avoid attributing a grammatical gender to Allah.
-In Sufism, Hu, or Huwa, is the pronoun for Allah or God.
-It is also the way one refers to the generic term of God.
+In Sufism, Hu, or Huwa, is the pronoun for Allah or god.
+It is also the way one refers to the generic term of god.
 The meaning of Hu is simply deity, a word you can use for any God.
 Husus or Hesus is a God adopted by the culture, as was Osiris, with the Egyptians.
-(5)
+(8)

-- Legend has Hesus was sacrificed like a bull or ox, but rose again three days later.
+Legend has Hesus was sacrificed like a bull or ox, but rose again three days later.
+He is pictured crucified on a cross, his hands and feet pierced by the nails.

 Mithra